The Ultimate Mobley Plan Guide

 The Mobley is a basic, dated device.
 But that doesn't mean it is useless.

 - While a simple and "dumb" device, that simplicity can actually be an advantage.
-Unlike newer connected car devices, like the AT&T Harman Spark, it is too dumb to know when it is in a car, which means it's easy to use outside of a vehicle.
+Unlike newer connected car devices, it is too dumb to know when it is in a car, which means it's easy to use outside of a vehicle.
 More modern OBD-II devices can't be used outside of a vehicle

 - For more: Guide to Connected Vehicles